ykbryan/aws-react-amplify-workshop/appsync/README.md

 ## Create AppSync API

+Let's use Amplify to create an AppSync API via your Cloud9 command line.
+Ensure that you are running the command line within the Docker environment, and in the directory of react-demo.

 ```
 amplify api add
 ```

 At this point, you will see either GraphQL or REST.
 In this lab, we will create the AWS AppSync by selecting GraphQL.
 ```
 ?
 Please select from one of the below mentioned services (Use arrow keys)
 ❯ GraphQL
   REST
 ```

 Enter the API name: `workshop`

-At this point, choose `Amazon Cognito User Pool` as your autorization type for this API.
+At this point, choose `Amazon Cognito User Pool` as your authorization type for this API.

 Select 'N' as you do not have an anootated GraphQL schema yet.